almetica/almetica/README.md

 parallel.

-To configure the database access, please create a .env file in the project root and add a DATABASE_CONNECTION variable.
+To configure the database access, please create a .env file in the project root and add a TEST_DATABASE_CONNECTION variable.

 Use the format that is documented here: